JB-26/website-portfolio/src/blog/2021-11-8-great-resignation.md

 Not just scary for moving job but also moving job in this new world of work.
 Although I’ve worked from home for over a year now, there are some parts of being in the office that I’ll miss.

-Some of my colleagues that I worked with reacted to my departure with a mix of surprise and some saw it coming.
-But everyone was sad to hear the news that I would be leaving.

 The situation of me leaving didn’t really hit until a few days before I was due to leave.
 Being with a business for five years is a long time.
 So starting from the beginning and not knowing much about what I’m working on is going to be an interesting learning experience.

 So why did I leave?
 Several reasons that I won’t share.
-But did seeing a lot of my colleagues leave influence my decision?
-Yes.
-I know when to walk away from the table so to speak.

 One aspect of leaving I didn’t anticipate was the amount of handover work I needed to do.
-Being someone who was one of the few remaining team members who had knowledge on several systems, I had a lot of documentation to write, meetings to organise and questions to answer.
+Being someone who had knowledge on several systems, I had a lot of documentation to write, meetings to organise and questions to answer.
 It made me think of what would happen to the team once I had left.

 # What can companies learn from this?
-I always believe that there is an opportunity to learn, and the Great Resignation is no exception.
+I always believe that there is an opportunity to learn from experiences, and the Great Resignation is no exception.

 ## Listen to your employees
 Seriously, taking the time to listen is important.
 You can’t improve unless you take the time to listen.